 From those stated above, Higan-e should be called essentially Tohigan-e and a Buddhist service to help people be released from sufferings in this world and reach Nirvana.
 Higan also should be the seven days so that people concentrate on paaramitaa, the six Bodhisattva practice.

-During the time when Shakamuni Buddha was still alive, people could have done the six Boshisattva practices thanks to their excellent religious capabilities, but we, foolish beings live in Mappo period, have no ability to accomplish those harsh practices.
+During the time when Shakyamuni Buddha was still alive, people could have done the six Bodhisattva practices thanks to their excellent religious capabilities, but we, foolish beings live in Mappo period, have no ability to accomplish those harsh practices.
 Then what do we practice?
-It is said in the Sutra of Infinite Meaning (also called Muryogi- kyo in Japanese), an introductory teaching to the Lotus Sutra:
+It is said in the Sutra of Infinite Meaning (also called Muryogi- kyo in Japanese), introductory teaching to the Lotus Sutra:

 Though unable to perform the six kinds of practice leading to Buddhahood—charity, observing precepts, perseverance, effort, meditation and wisdom—upholders of the Lotus Sutra will inevitably receive merits from practicing them.

 So, we chant the Odaimoku, Namumyohorengekyo (this means upholding the Lotus Sutra in Mappo period), instead of practicing the six Bodhisattva trainings as Nichiren Shonin quoted the sentence above and explained the importance of chanting the Odaimoku in his treatise, Kanjin Honzon Sho (A Treatise Revealing the Spiritual Contemplation and the Most Venerable One).